 Lending facility for larger firms - coronavirus

 The Bank of England’s direct lending facility for larger businesses, the Covid Corporate Financing Facility (CCFF), is open for applications via banks.
+Options are available for businesses without a credit rating.
+Early repayment is available.

 Purpose of facility